Customizing

 $margins-sizes: map.merge($margins-sizes, $expanded-sizes);

-Alternatively instead of merging maps you could also just create a custom map to use for common values:
+$padding-sizes: map.merge($padding-sizes, $expanded-sizes);You could also create a custom map to use for common values:

 @use "sass:map";